DjangoJungle/DjangoJungle/README.md

 ## How you doing!
 * 🏫 I am majoring in computer science and technology in Zhejiang University.
-* 🔬 I am currently doing some work, including the Text2Image model and Time Series Models.
+* 🔬 I am currently doing some work, including LLM & Time Series model.
 * 🌏 Peho to gechan thew orld daysome.
 * 🏝️ I've always thought that people need to spend a fair amount of time outside the room, to feel they do exist.
-* 🐈 I have two cats at home!😍
+* 🐈 I got two cats at home!🥰